MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/assemble-views.md

 * The **view images** feature currently only supports thumbnail sized images because of a row size limitation in Power BI.

 * When creating a query using **Models** data, a maximum of 200 properties can be selected.

-* When creating a query using **Models** data, A known issue with the Microsoft UI causes the dropdown to only display the first 1,000 properties.
-We are actively working with Microsoft on a solution.